Randall "Tex" Cobb

-In addition to his fighting career, he has also acted in numerous films and television series, usually appearing as a villain or henchman.
-Examples include roles in the Coen brothers film Raising Arizona and the popular programs Miami Vice and Walker, Texas Ranger.
+In addition to his fighting career, he has acted in numerous films and television series, usually appearing as a villain or henchman.
+Examples include roles in the Coen brothers film Raising Arizona and the popular TV programs Miami Vice, The X-Files and Walker, Texas Ranger.

 Early life

-Randall Cobb was born in Bridge City, Texas, the son of Norma Grace (née Alexander) and Williard Glynn Cobb, a factory foreman.
+Cobb was born on May 7, 1950, in Bridge City, Texas, the son of Norma Grace (née Alexander) and Williard Glynn Cobb, a factory foreman.
+His mother was of Scottish ancestry.
 He was raised in Abilene, Texas, and attended Abilene High School, where he played on the football team.
 Cobb later studied at Abilene Christian University, but dropped out at the age of 19, and began karate training.
 He lived in the dojo, cleaning the mats to earn his keep.
 After earning his black belt, he craved full-contact competition, thus took up kickboxing, fighting in an era when only full contact rules were used in the United States.
-He won his first nine matches, going 9–0 with all knockouts.
+He won his first five kickboxing matches, going 5–0 with all knockouts before losing to John Jackson by decision.

-He TKO'd El Paso Golden Gloves Heavyweight Champion and karate black belt, David Ochoa, in the first-ever professional kickboxing event in El Paso, Texas, in 1975.
+He TKO'd El Paso Golden Gloves Heavyweight Champion and karate black belt, David Ochoa, in the first-ever full contact martial arts event in El Paso, Texas, in 1975.
 The promoters were Robert Nava and boxing trainer Tom McKay under the guidance of boxing guru and matchmaker, Paul Clinite.
 Clinite signed Randall to a professional-boxing contract a few weeks later.
 He also signed Ochoa, who had fought amateur under the guidance of McKay as his trainer.

-Clinite provided films of heavyweight boxers to study to get the huge Cobb a good style.
+Clinite provided films of heavyweight boxers to study, to get the huge Cobb a good style.
 After a few days, it was decided that Randall should work at learning the "Joe Louis shuffle".
 Randall, Paul, and Tom spent a few months at El Paso's San Juan Boxing Gym just doing the simple basics.
 A few months later, Clinite made arrangements for Randall to be sent to Joe Frazier's gym in Philadelphia.